Martin Sulzmann

 The outer select statement blocks until

-case <-mailboxSanta.RudolphReady
+case <-mailboxSanta.RudolphReady applies.

 We proceed to the inner select statement where

-case <-mailboxSanta.DeerReady
+case <-mailboxSanta.DeerReady is chosen.

 We tell deer and rudolph to deliver toys.